Generate React Native documentation: Using TypeScript and Typedoc

 We can see how easy it is to automate the creation of a documentation when a project is set up using TypeScript.
 Apart from strong type-checking and solid boundaries, the JS superset proves once again its power for any Javascript project, from web to React Native.

-If you want to read more about development with React Native, check out this blogpost about using FormatJS in React Native to streamline your I18N Workflow or this blogpost about speeding up React Native development with Typescript!
+If you want to read more about using TypeScript in React Native, check out this blog post about how to speed up React Native development using TypeScript: react-native-typescript-transformer.